 To meet the goal of low-latency data export, the index has a highly concurrent query execution engine.
 The figure below illustrates the data retrieval path.

 There are multiple places in VAST that can spawn queries.
 Most commonly, the user issues a query.
-To simplify the discussion, we now assume that the node received a query expression from the user and that it has spawned a dedicated query actor for that expression.
+To simplify the discussion, we now assume that the server received a query expression from the user and that it has spawned a dedicated query actor for that expression.
 Thereafter, the query actor begins to interact with the index as follows:

 The query sends the expression to the index, asking for hits.